Atalanta/chef-users/README.md

 TODO
 ===============

+* Add clean recipe that clean users that was deleted from users data bag
+  * Add check of user existence using node[:etc][:passwd] attribute.
+  * Add deletion of users not in token group
 * Make sharing authorized_keys dynamic rather than static, probably iterating over a databag with an element indicating if the user should be a sharer.